pordarman/alisa.map/README.md

 - The StrongMap module is being developed every day, helping you in the best way with new features and increasing performance

-- You don't have to wait long while downloading due to the low package size.
+- You don't have to wait long while downloading due to the low package size

 - Aaaannddd if you download it you will make me very happy 👉👈